RoxasShadow/Botemon/README.md

-# Botémon - IRC bot for Pokéfag
+# Botémon - IRC bot for Pokéfags

-Datas are got from Smogon and then cached.
-Convertion id -> name is performed by PokémonDB.
+Datas are fetched from Smogon and then are cached. `id -> name` conversion performed by PokémonDB.

 You can try Botémon in #task-force and #omnivium at irc.rizon.net

 `Installation: [sudo] gem install botemon`